danielytics/dawn-script/STRATEGY.md

 * `trail-offset` ─ For trailing stop orders, the amount to trail behind the price by
 * `instructions` ─ A list of execution instructions, such as `"close"`, `"reduce-only"`, `"post-only"`.
 * `auto-replace` ─ Set to `true` for this order to get automatically replaced if it is no longer open (eg because it got filled or cancelled).
 By default, this value is assumed to be `false`.
 * `on` ─ A table where each field represents a status change trigger, executed when this order changes status.
-Available statuses are `on.fill`, `on.cancel` and `on.trigger`.
-The body of each of these is a table with the same structure as a normal trigger, but without the `when` condition.
+Available statuses are `on.open`, `on.fill`, `on.cancel`, `on.trigger` and `on.close`.
+The body of each of these is a table with the same structure as a normal trigger, but without the `when` condition. `on.close` is triggered when any of `on.fill`, `on.cancel` or `on.trigger` are triggered, after they are triggered.
 * `foreach` ─ A special field used to generate multiple orders from a single *template* order.
 Explained in detail below.

 Some examples of orders: